Problematy/goodmap/docs/data-source.rst

 -------------

-``marker_styles`` picks which of your fields drive each point's pin icon and color, and supplies the lookup tables the frontend resolves them through.
+``marker_styles`` picks which of your fields drive each point's pin icon and color, and supplies the lookup tables those values are resolved through.
 It is entirely optional — a map with no ``marker_styles`` still renders, just with plain pins.

 .. code-block:: json